camunda/camunda-docs-manual/content/update/minor/711-to-712/_index.md

 # Camunda DMN Engine Migration

 The **Camunda DMN Engine** is another migration to the `camunda-bpm-platform` repository happening in version 7.12.0.
 The DMN Engine migration doesn't require any adjustments.
 However, any contributions to the DMN Engine will need to be addressed to the [camunda-bpm-platform repository](https://github.com/camunda/camunda-bpm-platform/tree/master/engine-dmn).

-# Changes Affecting Logging Behavior

-With 7.12, the logging behavior changes slightly.
-By default, uncaught exceptions that occur while executing a command will not be logged any more.
-The exception is rethrown like before and it will be the caller's responsibility to log it (or not).
-Exceptions in commands that have been executed by the engine will be handled like before (including logging).
-By setting `enableCmdExceptionLogging` in the engine configuration to `true` the previous behavior can be restored.

-The reason for disabling logging of unhandled command exceptions is that in some cases there are multiple log entries of the same exception, e.g. job failures.